IgniteUI/igniteui-docfx/en/components/themes.md

 Since **IgniteUI for Angular** bases its component designs on the **<a href="https://material.io/guidelines/material-design/introduction.html" target="_blank">Material Design Guidelines</a>**, we try to get as close as possible to colors, sizes, and overall look and feel of our components to those created by Google.

-Our approach to themeing is based around several simple concepts.
+Our approach to theming is based around several simple concepts.

 #### Palettes